Nakshatra05/DOTBuddies/README.md

    - Users browse and connect with other **verified profiles**.
    - All interactions are **end-to-end encrypted** to protect privacy and foster secure communication.

-4. **Decentralized Data Management**:
-   - User data is stored and managed on a **decentralized infrastructure**, eliminating risks of central storage and breaches.

 ---

 ## 🔒 Security Features

 - **KILT Protocol**: Provides robust privacy and self-sovereign identity features.
-- **No Data Storage**: User data is never stored on centralized servers, protecting against breaches.
+- **No Data Storage**: User credentials are never stored on centralized servers, protecting against breaches.
 - **End-to-End Encryption**: All user communications are encrypted, ensuring privacy and security.

 ---

 ## 🌍 Join Us